HuyenThiThu-Pham/Farm-simulation-game-DSE-Assignment1/README.md

 - w → Skip turn (aging progresses).
 - q → Quit game.
 ### 4. Custom Feature Extension
 This project includes an original new functionality beyond the base requirements, adding depth and strategy to the game.
-(Describe your specific feature here, e.g., a natural disaster system, crop interaction effects, or a new in-game mechanic.)